invisibli/invisibli/hybrid_setup.md

 What does that actually mean?
 - run `git clone https://github.com/invisibli/invisibli.git` in the location of your choosing on your local mac/linux machine (windows coming soon!)
 - `cd invisibli && ./autolaunch.sh`
+- You will make a/switch to a profile called invisibli and give it access keys.
+- You will tell it which [AWS Region](https://aws.amazon.com/blogs/architecture/what-to-consider-when-selecting-a-region-for-your-workloads/) you want to deploy this server to.
+- Follow the prompts.
+- Done!

 The beginning of the script asks for the access key's mentioned above.
 Some notes:
-> Currently, the script makes a new profile and asks for new keys for it.
-If you already have a profile/keys to use, just run the script without the `aws configure` and `export=AWS_PROFILE` lines.
+> Currently, the script makes/switches to a profile called invisibli and asks for new keys for it.
+If you already have a profile/keys to use, you can run the script without the `aws configure` and `export=AWS_PROFILE` lines.
-> *Known bug: This script was written with the ami for US-west in mind.
-It will not grab the correct ami if you put anything else in, and will fail.
-Currently being fixed!*
+> If you run the script a second time, you should be able to just hit enter through the four configure options if you already gave the invisibli profile keys.
 > Leave default output to: none.
 The script specifies output format if needs it.
 Otherwise you may need to manually exit JSON outputs.
 Nobody wants to do that.

 If the script encounters no issues, after 5ish minutes, you should be fully setup.